General Purpose & Research Funds

 Gerald R. Ford Program in Law and Public Policy (1980) In honor of President Gerald R. Ford, LL.B.
 1941, a program of teaching and research in law and public policy.

 Sol and Lillian Goldman Deanship at Yale Law School (2004) Established by a gift from the Sol Goldman Charitable Trust and the Lillian Goldman Charitable Trust to support the deanship.
+The sitting dean shall be known as the Sol & Lillian Goldman Professor of Law.

 Goldman Fund for International Initiatives at Yale Law School (2005) Established by a gift from Lloyd M. and Victoria A. Goldman to support international programming at Yale Law School.